UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 TXU Energy and 4Change Energy are distinct brands under the same parent company, catering to different consumer needs.

-Here is an insider detail that many Texans miss: TXU Energy and 4Change Energy are actually sister companies.
-Both are owned by Vistra Corp, one of the largest power generation companies in the United States.
-This is excellent news for you as a consumer because it means 4Change Energy isn’t a risky “fly-by-night” operation; it has the same massive financial backing as TXU.
+Here is an insider detail that many Texans completely miss when shopping for power: TXU Energy and 4Change Energy are actually sister companies.
+Both are owned by Vistra Corp, which is one of the largest power generation and retail companies in the United States.
+This is excellent news for you as a consumer because it means 4Change Energy isn’t a risky, fly-by-night operation.
+Even though it acts like a challenger brand, it shares the exact same massive financial backing as TXU.

-Think of them as two different brands designed for different shoppers.
-TXU Energy is the “full-service” brand.
-They offer everything from 24/7 phone support to complex smart home bundles and highly rated mobile apps.
-4Change Energy operates as the “budget” or “digital-first” brand.
-They keep their overhead low by encouraging online account management, which allows them to pass those savings on to you in the form of lower rates per kilowatt-hour (kWh).
+You can think of them as two distinct storefronts designed for different types of shoppers.
+TXU Energy is the premium, full-service brand.
+They offer everything from 24/7 phone support and robust smart home bundles to highly rated mobile apps.
+On the flip side, 4Change Energy operates as the budget-friendly, digital-first brand.
+They intentionally keep their overhead low by encouraging customers to manage accounts online.
+This streamlined approach is exactly what allows them to pass savings on to you in the form of lower rates per kilowatt-hour (kWh).

 What Won’t Change: The Role of Your TDU

-Before diving into rates, it is important to know what your electricity provider doesn’t control.
-Your Retail Electric Provider (REP), like TXU or 4Change, handles your billing and customer service.
-However, the Transmission and Distribution Utility (TDU) handles the actual power lines, meters, and outages.
-Whether you choose TXU or 4Change, your power is delivered by the same local utility (such as Oncor, CenterPoint, or AEP Texas), and your reliability during a storm remains exactly the same.
+However, the Transmission and Distribution Utility (TDU) handles the actual power lines, physical meters, and power outages.
+Whether you choose TXU Energy or 4Change Energy, your electricity is delivered by the exact same local utility (such as Oncor, CenterPoint, or AEP Texas).
+This means your power reliability during a storm remains completely identical regardless of your provider choice.

 Infographic titled How Bill Credits Change Your Real Rate shows a man comparing a high bill at 950 kWh usage to a lower bill at 1,050 kWh due to a credit.